Rosneft says may team up with ExxonMobil, others in Iraq

-LONDON (Reuters) - Rosneft (ROSN.MM) is considering the possibility of teaming up with its long-standing partner, ExxonMobil (XOM.N), in tapping oil and gas in Iraq, Rosneft’s head Igor Sechin told reporters on Tuesday.
+LONDON, April 23 (Reuters) - Rosneft is considering the possibility of teaming up with its long-standing partner, ExxonMobil, in tapping oil and gas in Iraq, Rosneft’s head Igor Sechin told reporters on Tuesday.

 Last week, Sechin said Rosneft is interested in helping explore for and develop oil fields in Iraq.